 It's a quietly powerful moment when Schindler and Stern share their first drink together as friends.

-The tear-jerking end scene where the real people Oskar saved place stones on his grave (a great sign of respect for the dead) accompanied by the actors who portrayed them, concluded with Liam Neeson laying a rose in the center.
+The tear-jerking end scene where the real people Oskar saved place stones on his grave (a great sign of respect for the dead) accompanied by the actors who portrayed them, concluded with Liam Neeson laying roses in the center.

-Schindler hosing the train cars during an especially hot day to help the Jewish inside if only a little.
+Schindler hosing the train cars during an especially hot day to give the Jews inside at least a little relief.
 Goeth at first mocks him and laughs with his fellow Nazis but soon just sits in bewilderment as if he honestly can't understand the act of selfless compassion.